MartaJaekel/Find-my-perfect-Plant/US3 - Search Function/UserStory3.md

 - [ ] integrate a delete button or an icon (eg. SVG)
 - [ ] define the criteria for generating relevant search results (plant common name)
 - [ ] implement an error message in case no results are found
-- [ ] integrate a a delete button or an icon (eg. SVG) in the error message to close the field
+- [ ] integrate a delete button or an icon (eg. SVG) in the error message to close the field